crichards1179/Predicting-Crime-Category-from-Denver-Crime-Reports/README.md

 <img src="img/featureimportancegs.PNG" raw=true/>

+The plot shows that the two most important features were latitude and longitude.
+Police precinct and police district were the next two most important features, although considerably lower than the latitude and longitude features.
+Various neighborhoods round out the remainder of the features.

 Next, the graphviz library was used to plot the decision tree derived from the best estimator model.

 <img src="img/bestesttree.PNG" raw=true/>